Frontmatter---name: 06b-Bicep CodeGendescription: Expert Azure Bicep IaC specialist...model: ["GPT-5.5"] # (1)!tools: [list of allowed tools] # (2)!handoffs: - label: "Step 6: Deploy" agent: 07b-Bicep Deploy # (3)! prompt: "Deploy the Bicep templates..."---# Body (≤ 500 lines)## MANDATORY: Read Skil

 | Subagent | .github/agents/_subagents/{name}.agent.md | No | Isolated tasks delegated by parent agents |

-Model selection depends on the task:
+Model selection depends on the task.
+Use tools/registry/agent-registry.json as the

-- Planning agents (accuracy-first) — use
+- Planning agents (accuracy-first) — typically

 Step 2: Create the Agent File